Foods That Fight Cancer™

 The Cancer Research

 Grapefruit are rich sources of vitamin C and the pink and red varieties contain carotenoids (including lycopene and beta-carotene) and dietary fiber.
 Dietary fiber can act in several ways to lower cancer risk, including helping with weight control.
-(Excess body fat increases the risk of eleven different cancers, and dietary fiber can increase the feeling of fullness.)
+(Excess body fat increases the risk of 12 cancer types, and dietary fiber can increase the feeling of fullness.)

 Current Evidence: AICR/WCRF Expert Report and its Updates (CUP)